Public interface

 Semi-continuous investments, that is the added capacity is either zero or between a minimum and a maximum value.
 In this subtype, the cost is crossing the origin, that is the CAPEX is still linear dependent on the

-Semi-continuous investments introduce one binary variable for each strategic period.
+Semi-continuous investments introduce one binary variable for each investment period.

 Fields

-• min_add::TimeProfile is the minimum added capacity in a strategic period.
-In the case of SemiContinuousInvestment, this implies that the model must invest at least in this capacity in each strategic period. in this capacity in each strategic period where the model decides to invest.
+• min_add::TimeProfile is the minimum added capacity in an investment period.
+In the case of SemiContinuousInvestment, this implies that the model must invest at least in this capacity in each investment period. in this capacity in each investment period where the model decides to invest.
 The model can also choose not too invest at all.

 source